 Doctors often educate families about migraines.
-Their common recommendations to prevent migraines are as follows:
+Their common recommendations to prevent attacks are as follows:

-The child should keep a migraine diary to find his or her personal triggers.
+- The child should keep a diary to find his or her personal triggers.

-Together, both the parents and the child should determine what is triggering the child’s migraines and cautiously avoid them.
+- Together, both the parents and the child should determine what is triggering the child’s attacks and cautiously avoid them.

-Here are some other suggestions to help ease the pain during migraine attacks:
+Here are some other suggestions to help ease the pain during attacks:

 Natural Pain Reliever for Migraines